 1058 – 1111 CE Al-Ghazali

 Born in Persia, Abu Hamid al-Ghazali studied law, philosophy and theology and became a distinguished teacher at the Nizamiyyah school in Baghdad.
 After a crisis of faith, he retired to Damascus and embarked on a profound spiritual journey.
-His most famous works, Deliverance from Error, The Incoherence of the Philosophers, and The Revivification of Religious Sciences, describe the result: he found Sufism to be the heart of Islam, putting theology, philosophy and law in their proper place in the service of God.
+His most famous works, Deliverance from Error, The Incoherence of the Philosophers, and The Revivification of Religious Sciences, describe the result: he saw Sufism as the heart of Islam, and put theology, philosophy and law in the service of God.
 Al-Ghazali’s synthesis of the streams of Islamic thought set the standards for Islamic orthodoxy for centuries and opened the door for the spread of Sufi influence throughout the Islamic world.

 1076 CE Rise of Islamic Empires in West Africa

 Islamic influence spread southward from North Africa, and by 1076, Ghana came under rule of the Almoravids.
 From the 12th to the 14th century, the Malian Kingdom flourished in the upper Niger region.
 During the 14th and 15th centuries, the city of Timbuktu became one of the most important centers of learning in all of the Muslim world, with over one hundred Qur’anic schools and many private libraries.

 c.
 1099 – 1187 CE Capture and Liberation of Jerusalem